 When separating, many spouses and parents want to find easier, less destructive and less expensive alternatives to Family Court.
 For most people, those options are better.
 In addition, the 2021 changes to the Divorce Act require separating spouses to consider alternatives to Court.
-Many people consideration family mediation to resolve their differences after separation.
+Many people consider family mediation to resolve their differences after separation.
 But, having heard that mediation is a voluntary process, they also worry that their ex will just ignore the result at mediation.
 They need to know “Is Family Mediation Binding?”
 This page will explain how separated spouses can use Alternative Dispute Resolution to get a lasting resolution without going to court.

-When someone decides to separate from their partner, it is because they want to have less to do with then, not more.
+When someone decides to separate from their partner, it is because they want to have less to do with them, not more.
 The point is to sort out all the necessary issues, such as parent, support and property division and move on – not to keep discussing those things endlessly.
-So, what is needed a permanent resolution.
+So, what is needed is a permanent resolution.
 While a family court judge’s decision is often the final say on matters, that can be a long nasty, expensive process.
-More importantly, family court can also wrong choice for many people to get what they want in separation or divorce.
-Mediation, and other ADR options can often lead to better results more quickly, at less cost and with much less fighting.
+More importantly, the family court can also wrong choice for many people to get what they want in separation or divorce.
+Mediation and other ADR options can often lead to better results more quickly, at less cost and with much less fighting.

 But, over and over again, people say, “Mediation sounds great, but is it binding?” because they are worried that their ex will just ignore any result he or she does not like.
 To answer whether mediation will be binding, it is necessary to explain exactly what mediation is.

 The idea behind mediation, and what draws most people to it, is that it is a way for the parties to reach a settlement that they have created, rather than having one imposed upon them.
-In this way, the parties remain in control, and try to come up with the solution that is best for everyone – unlike in Court where a judge, who may not understand the family, or the situation, imposes terms that neither party likes.
+In this way, the parties remain in control and try to come up with the solution that is best for everyone – unlike in Court where a judge, who may not understand the family, or the situation, imposes terms that neither party likes.